zaibyte/zai/docs/arch/design_logic.md

 The gap between computer node and storage node is high, we usually use multi-levels cache in storage system which supports machine learning jobs.

+#### CDN

+More and more data will be put in CDN for accelerating network performance for avoiding backend servers overload.
+But in present, most of CDNs are just using rough file systems to provide cache services.
+What they need is a storage system to support various request, high IPOS and low latency.
+What's more, they need this storage system could have a efficient GC.

 ### They Do Want These

 > Data Tiers